yamcrunchy/scratchpedia/README.md

 # Instructions for use

-To install this project paste the following into your bash terminal: git clone https://github.com/yamcrunchy/scratchpedia.git Once cloned, run the "main.py" script once and close the program using the included tkinter gui by clicking the button "Kill Program."
+To install this project paste the following into your bash terminal:  <br>
+git clone https://github.com/yamcrunchy/scratchpedia.git
+Once cloned, run the "main.py" script once and close the program using the included tkinter gui by clicking the button "Kill Program."